Diamond Research Scholars Program

 How To Apply

-Please use the online application linked below to apply.
-Applicants will typically be notified by early March.
+The online application is linked below.
+Applicants will typically be notified of their status by early March

 Students are expected to present their project at various events both formal and informal throughout the year.
 Revised versions of the completed work shall be submitted for the spring semester Temple Undergraduate Research Forum-Creative Works Symposium (TURF-CreWS).
 Students should strive to publish their research papers, or present their creative works in a public forum.